rakhimov/scram/doc/probability_analysis.rst

 Moreover, the MCUB approximation provides non-conservative estimation for non-coherent trees containing NOT logic.
 There are other limitations
-described by Don Wakefield in "You Can't Just Build Trees and Call It PSA."
+described by Don Wakefield in "You Can't Just Build Trees and Call It PSA" [WakXX]_.

 *******************
 Importance Analysis
 *******************

-Importance analysis is performed for basic events in a fault tree.
+Importance analysis is performed for basic events in a fault tree [DR01]_.
 The same configurations are used as for probability analysis.
 The analysis is performed by request with probability data.
 The following importance factors are calculated: